Eetami/marvelcdb-cli/README.md

 ## MarvelCDB API

-mcdbcli options only support public APIs.
+mcdbcli only supports public APIs.
 To print your private decks you need to fetch them using the OAuth API yourself, and feed the JSON to mcdbcli via stdin.

-## Example
+## Examples

-Print a popular decklist by aspect:
+Print a popular decklist grouped by aspect:

 ```console
 $ mcdbcli -l 13922